Housing-Insight-Sept-2021

 Single-Family Forecast

-The Center projected single-family housing sales using monthly pending listings from the preceding period (Table 1).
+The Texas Real Estate Research Center projected single-family housing sales using monthly pending listings from the preceding period (Table 1).
 Only one month in advance was projected due to the uncertainty surrounding the COVID-19 pandemic and the availability of reliable and timely data.
-Texas sales are expected to decline 2 percent from December 2020.
-At the metropolitan level, transactions are predicted to flatten in Dallas and San Antonio but may increase 1.7 and 1.6 percent in Austin and Houston, respectively.
-On the bright side, activity relative to January 2020 was largely positive across the state and in each of the major MSAs, corroborating strong demand and an overall healthy housing market to start the new year.
+Texas sales are expected to normalize for the second straight month, dipping 0.7 percent in August.

 Household Pulse Survey